 To submit a gate and/or grid condition report use:

-- Roads - Gates and grids condition report form (PDF for print).
+- Roads - Gates and grids condition report information sheet & form (PDF for print).
 For existing gates and grids that haven't been registered complete part B checklist, and gates and grids condition report.